JesseTNRoberts/JesseTNRoberts.github.io/_pages/cv.md

 ## Consulting

 **Gradient Consulting**, Cookeville, Tennessee

+### Phoenix Rural Health
+`2024 - Present`
+AI strategy consulting.

 ### Wilson Sports
 `2025 - 2026`
 Conducted full survey of the production process and analyzed it for automation and artificial intelligence opportunities.
 Developed a plan for retooling for the inclusion of automation and AI.

+### ATC Automation
+`2024`
+Software development guidance and consulting for automation in the Siemens PLC platform.

 ---